The 10 Top Sneakers Of All Time

 Whenever footwear is part of the conversation you can’t make any list that doesn’t involve the Chuck Taylor All Star.
 For the past 113 years, Converse has remained a staple item in all sneaker lovers’ closets.

 In 1917 Converse made the first basketball shoe.
 It wouldn’t be until decades later that they would have any real competition for the basketball market.
 Transitioning from the courts to mainstream street style, soon the fashion industry saw beauty in this iconic silhouette.

 To start our list is the Adidas Forum, first released in 1984 as a basketball shoe.
 Available in high and low top silhouettes, both variations feature an adjustable velcro strap.
 For 1984 this shoe was a game-changer.
 Best known for its bright blue colorway, this sneaker came in almost every color imaginable.

 The reason this shoe weighs in at number 10 is for the history behind it.
 So often we look at the sneaker industry and only think of Nike but something had to fuel Nike’s innovation.
 Adidas did just that.

 Are you looking to sell sneakers online?
 WP Diamonds is your one stop shop.
 We are expert luxury and designer goods buyers with an A+ BBB rating and thousands of customer reviews.
-Simply email us today with photos of your sneakers, including the box and sneaker size tag, and we will be in touch with a price quote.
+Simply click the button below to complete the online form.
+Please include photos of your sneakers, including the box and sneaker size tag, and we will be in touch with a price quote.

 Example Imagery For Sneakers You Want To Sell